Gzeu/neoforge-legends/README.md

-# neoforge-legends
+# NeoForge Legends

-NeoForge Legends - RPG open-world sandbox blockchain game MVP built with Rust, Bevy, WASM and MultiversX integration
+MVP sprint repository for the open-world RPG sandbox built with Rust + Bevy, targeting WebAssembly and desktop.
+Includes CI, workspace layout, and deploy hooks.